DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

-# Agora iOS Tutorial for Swift - 1 to 1
+# Agora Tutorial for Xamarin.iOS - 1 to 1

 ## Prerequisites
 - Xamarin, Visual Studio